Gurobi/gurobi-optimods/docs/source/mods/sharpe-ratio.rst

 Solution
 --------

-For the example data, the optimal portfolio is to invest in three assets (A, C, and E).
-The solution suggests allocating an extremely small proportion (1e-6) of the total investment budget to the other three assets; these investment amounts are negligible and can be ignored.
-The Sharpe ratio of the optimal portfolio is 1.8109:
+For the example data, the portfolio that maximizes the Sharpe ratio is obtained by investing in three assets (A, C, and E).
+The optimal solution suggests allocating an extremely small proportion (<1e-6) of the total investment budget to the other three assets; these investment amounts are negligible and can be ignored.
+The Sharpe ratio of the optimal portfolio is approximately 1.810906:

 .. doctest:: sharpe-ratio
     :options: +NORMALIZE_WHITESPACE